theKoladeAkande/house-prediction-cloud-version/README.md

 ## Building an inference pipeline for preprocessing and feature engineering in sagemaker,training and deploying the model

-For data preprocessing and feature engineering there are alot of options during deployment, one way is to specify transformations in aws lambda but rather than having a bulk of functions and layers in aws lambda an inference pipeline was built which seemed to be cleaner.
+For data preprocessing and feature engineering there are alot of options during deployment, one way is to specify transformations in aws lambda rather than having a bulk of functions and layers in aws lambda an inference pipeline was built for this project, it seemed to be cleaner approach.

-Building an inference pipeline involved the following steps:
+Building the inference pipeline involved the following steps:

 1. Custom transformer script:
 Writing a script subclassing sklearn.base TransformerMxn and Base classes to build custom transformers,